 - 1 tblspn sesame oil

 - 1.5 tblspn nama shoya (soy sauce salt- reduced)

 - 2 tblspn sesame seeds

 - 100g enoki mushroom*

-1.First remove any brown or wilted leaves on the very outside of the cabbage and cut the thick white stem (core) of the cabbage as it’s too fibrious to eat.
+- Step 1 First, remove any brown or wilted leaves on the very outside of the cabbage and cut the thick white stem (core) of the cabbage as it’s too fibrous to eat.

-3. Using a greatar, grate the ginger. cut off any yellowed or thick stems of the pea shoot ands then tear into small pieces
+- Step 4 Using a grater, grate the ginger. cut off any yellowed or thick stems of the pea shoot and then tear into small pieces

-4. Combine the honey, sesame oil and soy sauce (tamari, for glueten free) in a small bowl.
+- Step 5 Combine the honey, sesame oil and soy sauce (tamari, for gluten-free) in a small bowl.

-5. Combine all ingrediants together along with the dressing and garnish with white and black sesame seeds.
+- Step 6 Combine all ingredients together along with the dressing and garnish with white and black sesame seeds.